A popular restaurant on social media is now on a crowdfunding platform!

 I saw this on social media—it’s a crowdfunding campaign, right?

-Although few people would guess it from my flawless Seoul accent, I’m actually from outside the capital region.
-Before moving here, my biggest complaint was that there were no good restaurants or trendy spots near where I lived.
+Although I speak with a perfect Seoul accent and few people know it, I’m actually from outside the capital region.
+Before moving here, my biggest complaint was that there were no good restaurants or trendy spots where I lived.
 (There are plenty of hotspots in the provinces now, but back then, there were even fewer.)
 Why are all the famous places in Seoul?
 Is this the gap between the capital region and the rest of the country?
 It’s so unfair, so unfair.
-Whenever I went on a trip to Seoul, I’d be busy mapping out a food itinerary days in advance and squeezing those stops in between my other plans.
+Whenever I went on a trip to Seoul, I’d be busy drawing up a food map days in advance and fitting it into the gaps between my schedule.

 The pandemic and the contactless era of the past three years have driven the development of delivery culture and meal kit technology.
 Now, you can enjoy food from all over the country right at home.
-It’s also common to see cafes sending their signature dishes nationwide through orders placed via social media, particularly Instagram.
+It’s also common to find cafes that ship their signature dishes nationwide via orders placed on social media, particularly Instagram.
 As we entered the endemic era, it seemed like this business might be facing a crisis.
 However, its popularity remains strong because it saves on transportation costs and eliminates the time spent traveling back and forth and waiting.
-For restaurant owners, it’s a win-win situation since they can attract a diverse customer base from all over the country.
+For restaurant owners, this is a win-win situation, as they can attract a diverse customer base from all over the country.

-In line with this trend, popular restaurants from all over the country began appearing on funding platforms.
+In line with this trend, funding platforms began featuring popular restaurants from all over the country.
 The project titles alone could easily map out the eight provinces of Korea—Jeju, Incheon, Busan, and more.
 Examples include “Enjoy Seongsu-dong’s best restaurants from the comfort of your home!”, “A Gimpo restaurant that sells out by the afternoon,” and “The legend of Yongsan tteokbokki.”
 Many of these were places I’d seen at least once in posts by my social media friends…

 So!
 In this research log, I’m going to take a closer look at the social media-famous restaurants that have popped up on crowdfunding platforms.